yyfrontend/yyvip-art-template/README.md

 ## updated

-- update convertFilenameNode, is a function to get reletivePath. `lib/precompile.js`
+- update convertFilenameNode, is a function to get relativePath. `lib/precompile.js`

 ```javascript
 function convertFilenameNode() {